 Online we often see discount offers when we commit to paying a subscription or membership annually instead of monthly.

 Sometimes we are not aware of the marketing techniques being used to influence us to buy.
 To avoid buyer’s remorse, we need to be aware of common ploys that might make an offer seem good but when examined closely it falls short or is not genuine.

-As marketers and sellers, having an effective pricing strategy can increase sales.
+As marketers and sellers, having an effective pricing strategy to influence buyer behavior can increase sales.